nikvuk92/PGA_2024/Project.md

 - First describe what you see when you plot the modern populations.
 Can you say anything about this initial PCA?
 - Using the techniques explained below, make your best guess on the makeup of each unknown sample.
 Some will be easy and for others it will be more difficult.
 - After reading the papers, together with your findings and discussion with the TA you should be able to give some context to your populations and present your findings.
 14. Don't panic - there's plenty of time.
+Good luck!

 ## Some technicalities